vikke1234/More-menu-entry-swaps/README.md

-# Hotkeyable menu entry swaps.
-Menu entry swaps with separate, customizable hotkeys for entries in the same menu (e.g. hold "F" to swap withdraw-5 but hold "T" to swap withdraw-10).
-Includes bank withdraw/deposit, spirit tree/fairy ring, and occult altar swaps.
+# Text-based swap Instructions
+[Click here](https://github.com/geheur/More-menu-entry-swaps/wiki/Custom-swaps) for some examples of swaps and [here](https://github.com/geheur/More-menu-entry-swaps/wiki/Ground-Item-Sort) for some examples of ground item sorting.

+# Plugin description
+This plugin can:
+- Swap menu entries based on the text they contain.
+This means you can swap menu entries that runelite's menu entry swapper won't, or in ways that it can't such as prioritizing one menu entry over another.
+- Hide menu entries entirely.
+- Re-order ground items.
+- Has customizable hotkeys for certain swaps such withdraw/deposit in the bank, fairy ring, and occult altar.